 If you’re planning on financing, the process for buying a used car continues the same way it does for buying one that’s brand spanking new, and that’s checking your credit score.
 Your score — and the financial history it represents — is what lenders use to assess the risk associated with lending you money.
 Free credit reports from the three major bureaus still don’t come with scores, but you usually can get your score from your bank or credit card company.
 If not, a free scoring service such as Credit Karma will give you a good idea of what your lender will see when judging your creditworthiness.

-When you shop for a used car, it’s always a good idea to get preapproved for financing before you walk into the dealership.
+When you’re ready to buy a used car, it’s always a good idea to get preapproved for financing before you walk into the dealership.
 That allows you to negotiate from a position of strength.
-Preapproval lets you compare any offers from the dealer’s financing division against that of your bank so you can walk away knowing you got the best deal no matter which option you choose.
-As with some of these other steps, the same principle applies when you finance a new car.
+Preapproval lets you compare any offers from the dealer’s financing division against that of your financial institution so you can walk away knowing you got the best deal no matter which option you choose.
+As with some of these other steps, this principle applies when you finance a used or new car.

 Never Fall For the Patriot Act Scam